nasa-gibs/gibs-api-docs/docs/index.md

 ![tile_pyramid](img/tile_pyramid.png)

+*An image tile pyramid (from [OGC WMTS 1.0.0 specification](http://www.opengeospatial.org/standards/wmts))*

 ## Access

-GIBS visualization layers are made available through a standards-compliant

-set of defined endpoints based on the following characteristics:
+GIBS visualization layers are made available through a standards-compliant set of defined endpoints based on the following characteristics:

 1. **Projection & Resolution** - Imagery layers are available in one or more projected coordinate systems (e.g. EPSG:4326 - "Geographic Lat/Lon") at a specific resolution (e.g. 2km/pixel)
 2. **Near Real-Time vs Standard Latency** - Imagery layers are available in a near real-time (e.g. within 3 hours of observation) or standard (e.g. within X days of observation) latency.